Table of Contents

 A college degree can be one of the best investments for your career.
 The average college graduate earned on average $1,189 per week in 2017 — nearly double the weekly $718 for those who only finished high school, according to the Bureau of Labor Statistics.
 But this endeavor can be expensive.

-The College Board estimated that in 2018, a year of tuition and fees at a public university cost $10,230, while a year at a private university cost $35,830.
+The College Board estimated that in 2020-21, the average published annual tuition and fees for a full-time student at a public university (four-year in-state) were $10,560, while the same costs for a year at a private university (four-year nonprofit) were $37,650.
 And as you're figuring out how to pay for college, you also need to consider room and board, books, supplies and other expenses.
 Fortunately, there's a wide range of different programs available to help pay for college.

 Whether you're going back to school or financing college for your child, it might help to consider all the available options for managing the costs.
 Here are some common strategies to help you put together your college payment plan.